chaudhuree/react-typescript-contextApi/README.md

 ## working flow

-- first in theme context it has the main context Api
+- first in ThemeContext.tsx it has the main context Api
 > children type

 ```
   children: React.ReactNode;
 ```
-- initial props is being stored in theme.js file
+- initial props is being stored in theme.ts file
 ```
 export const theme = {
   primary: {